cerse/2023-03-15-Bayes/Readme.md

 |16:00 | Coffee and biscuits **Optional** |
 |16:45 | Close |

-In order to get an idea of numbers for catering please **add registration (Optional)**.
+In order to get the correct numbers for catering please [register](https://www.eventbrite.co.uk/manage/events/528334230907) for this event - limited to a max of 50 attendees.
 If you would like to know about previous CERSE activities go to this [page](https://cerse.github.io/).